We love every aspect of specialty GREEN coffee.

 The most important part of this process — our farm.

-Our 150-hectacre farm is divided into five microlots ranging across three varying altitudes each growing different coffees like our Geishas, Bourbons, or Caturras.
+We have 5 farms spanning 400 Hectacres ranging across varying altitudes each growing different coffees such as Geishas, Bourbons, or Caturras.

 Our farm is located in the beautiful Departamente of Tolima spanning across the mountains in Colombia.
 Colombia boasts 11 different altitudes, each containing a unique flavor palate, that is unrivaled anywhere else in the world.